UKBA backlogs: Inspectors find thousands of new cases

-However, a senior manager told inspectors that agency chiefs were unaware that these cases were not being dealt with and staff could make decisions without waiting for new policy.'Not acceptable'
+However, a senior manager told inspectors that agency chiefs were unaware that these cases were not being dealt with and staff could make decisions without waiting for new policy.

 Mr Vine said: "I don't think I should be discovering these backlogs.
 The agency should know about its workload.
 It should prioritise its resources and, at the very least, have a plan to deal with some of the things that we come across in inspection.

 "For people to be in such a backlog of cases is not acceptable and I urge the agency to deal with the cases swiftly.
 To wait such a long time, even if your case is complex, is completely outside any service standards."